codeforgirls-sa/build-portfolio/3-web-servers/4-activity-dynamic-files/README.md

 node server.js
 ```

-Congrats 🎉 Play with the response and index file to include more information about you such as city, phone, email and bio.
+Congrats 🎉 Play with the response and index file to include more information about you such as city, phone, email, bio and skills.